pmean/build-website/text/13/study-development.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/study-development/"
 date: "2013-12-12"
+category:
-category: Recommendation
+- Recommendation
+tags:
-tags: Grant writing
+- Grant writing
 output: html_document
 ---

 This is an excellent local resource for those of you in the Kansas City area.
-They have guidance on coming up with a study idea, finding funding,<U+00A0> and identifying study participants.
+They have guidance on coming up with a study idea, finding funding, and identifying study participants.
 This site offers general information and links to resources with Frontiers (aka the Heartland Institute for Clinical and Translational Research).